Discover how your higher education institution can prepare for the potential long-term effects of the coronavirus crisis.

 1. Dealing with immediate issues

-To avoid the breakdown of your organization, you must first address any immediate issues that arise in the initial stages of crisis
+To avoid the breakdown of your organization, you must first address any immediate issues that arise in the initial stages of a crisis.

 The University of Melbourne in Australia offered up to $7,500 in grants to their students in China to help cover forfeited flights and unavoidable accommodation costs.